Skip to content

 • grid_summary.csv: One row per model with columns for all sweep parameters, calculated radius (R_earth), mass (M_earth), convergence flags, wall time, and any error messages.

-• Per-run JSON files: Individual <label>.json files with the same information, named by the parameter combination.
+• Per-run JSON files: Individual <label>.json files with the same summary information, named by the parameter combination.

-Plotting and per-profile data output are disabled during grid runs for speed.
-To generate plots for specific parameter combinations, run them individually with plots_enabled = true.
+Plotting is always disabled during grid runs for speed.
+To generate the per-planet matplotlib plots for a specific parameter combination, run that case individually (python -m zalmoxis -c <cfg>.toml) with plots_enabled = true.

 Plotting grid results